-The RW Short Story PrizeJudge: Alison Moore
+The RW Short Story PrizeJudge: Paul McVeigh

-Deadline: 29th October 2017
+Deadline: 28th October 2018

-Word Count: 1500 – 4000 (title not included)
+Word Count: 1500 – 5000 (title not included)

-- Submit stories written in English through Submittable using the button below by 23.45 GMT on the deadline date (sorry late entries will not be included)
+- Submit stories written in English through Submittable using the button below by 23.45 GMT on the deadline date (sorry late entries will not be included).

 - Do not include your name on the story document or submission title but provide a short bio in the body of the email.
 All entries are read anonymously so any submissions showing the author’s name will be disqualified.

-- Stories must be your own original work and not have been published online or in print, or have won any other competitions (longlisted and shortlisted places in other competitions is fine)
+- Stories must be your own original work and not have been published online or in print, or have won any other competitions (longlisted and shortlisted places in other competitions is fine).

 - By entering the competition you agree to your story being published in the winners’ anthology

-- Stories can be in any genre apart from children’s fiction
+- Stories can be in any genre apart from children’s fiction and erotica.

-- The judge’s decision is final
+- The judge’s decision is final.